-The SMP is a nationwide poll featuring 97 student journalists from schools all across the nation.
+The SMP is a nationwide poll featuring 97 student journalists from schools nationwide.

 The Post Sports will break down its ballots each week.
-Here are the top five, those it kicked out of the Top 25 and those it added:
+Here are the top five, those dropped from the Top 25 and those added:

 Who I added

 Liberty may be the quietest undefeated team in the country.
 Although the Eagles haven't played the toughest of schedules, the team still deserves credit for their undefeated season.

 Yes, UCLA has four losses, but having to play in the PAC 12 against teams like Oregon State and Utah will make it easy to pick up losses.
 UCLA had one of its best games of the season on Saturday in a 38-20 win over USC.

 Oklahoma State's loss to UCF a week ago was a disaster, and the team has its share of bad losses, including one to South Alabama.
 However, Oklahoma State also has very impressive wins, including ones over Oklahoma, Kansas and Kansas State.
 The Cowboys could very well play in the Big 12 championship game.

 It took me longer than most to remove USC, but the time has come.
 While the Trojans have played one of the toughest schedules in the country, if not the toughest, their latest ugly loss to UCLA left me no choice but to take them out.

 North Carolina got unlucky to play Clemson at this point in the season.
 Clemson is one of the hottest teams in America and beat North Carolina for the second year in a row.
 The Tar Heels' fourth loss has them out of my top 25.